• Types

 The age at which you were diagnosed with the condition plays a factor during the application process of life insurance.
 If the diagnosis occurred after age 40, the chances of getting approved are far higher.
 On the other hand, those who receive the diagnosis at a younger age will face more hindrances.

-In most cases, type 1 diabetes is going to be diagnosed at a much younger age, which is going to decrease the chances of getting approved, but it still isn’t impossible.
+In most cases, type 1 diabetes is diagnosed at a much younger age, which will decrease the chances of getting approved, but it still isn’t impossible.
 It’s important that you and your doctor have detailed records of exactly when the diagnosis occurred, this will help give the insurance company a clear picture of your health and make the process go faster.

 Graded Death Benefit Life Insurance may be an easier option to pursue for those who received an early diagnosis.
 In this system, the policyholder will receive a set benefit amount if a death occurs during the first couple of years.
 As the years pass, the benefit amount increases.
 This helps keep the insurance company from paying out more than it is able and allows for lower monthly premiums for policyholders.